konradhendley/Munzey/README.md

 Next Steps

-	•	Add Cypress testing
-	•	Improve UI/UX for some features
+	•	Begin planning for V2 of the project